BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 Individuals desiring a change in membership classification shall submit a request to the Office of the Secretary.
 The method of review shall be as specified in the Rules.

-The Board, by three-fourths vote, may also change the class of membership for any members in order that their membership is in accordance with the Articles of Incorporation and By-Laws.
+The Board, by three-fourths vote, may also change the class of membership for any members in order that their membership is in accordance with the Articles of Incorporation and these bylaws.

 Section 4.
 Termination of Membership (amended August 31, 2022)